Link

 One simpler variant of bldc motor control is trapezoidal control (or six-step) that is used very frequently in the ESCs; It can only turn on and off the motor phases and cannot finely tune the orientation of the magnetic field vector of the stator \(B_s\).
 This is how it works for a half of the electrical rotation.

-As you can see the idea is very similar as the FOC (field oriented control) but the angle in between the vectors is not always kept at 90 degrees as we do using the FOC.
+As you can see the idea is very similar to field oriented control but the angle in between the vectors is not always kept at 90 degrees as we do using FOC.

 SimpleFOClibrary init procedure

-In the init procedure we are searching to find the correspondence in between the 0 angle to the position sensor we are using and the electrical 0 angle of out motor which is usually defined by the magnetic field vector of the phase a .
-As shown on the second image and on the one below we could set the stators magnetic field orientation to -180 degrees and we will be sure that the motor will always align to the 0 electric angle.
+In the init procedure we are searching to find the difference between the 0 angle to the position sensor we are using and the electrical 0 angle of our motor which is usually defined by the magnetic field vector of the phase a.
+As shown on the second image and on the one below we could set the stator’s magnetic field orientation to -180 degrees and we will be sure that the motor will always align to the 0 electric angle.

 Then we can just read the sensor value and add 90 degrees to it and use it as our target position to set out stator magnetic field vector \(B_s\) to.

-As we will be always adding the 90 degrees to our sensor angles, in literature many approaches (park + clarke) are defined not for the actual rotor position but for the rotor angle+90 degrees. instead of searching for the relationship in between the position sensor angle and the electric angle 0, we often search for electric angle 90.
-And in order to force the rotor to go to the 90 degrees, you need to apply the 90-180 = -90 or 270 degrees.
+As we will be always adding 90 degrees to our sensor angles, in literature, many approaches (park + clarke) are defined not for the actual rotor position but for the rotor angle+90 degrees. instead of searching for the relationship between the position sensor angle and the electric angle 0, we often search for electric angle 90.
+In order to force the rotor to go to 90 degrees, you need to apply the 90-180 = -90 or 270 degrees.

 Here is an example: